BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

 Years ago, I saw an interview with a man who was seeking help in life, for himself and his 3 children.
 I certainly felt for him and his situation.
 Yet after a moment the thought came to mind: if you weren't 100% sure you could provide for your first child, why did you have the first child?
 Surely not a second?
 And a third?

-Also years ago, I read a short essay by a man who had adopted a child when he was around 50 years old.
+Also years ago, I read an online post by a man who had adopted a child when he was around 50 years old.
 By that time, he was established in his career - as an MD/PhD oncologist, as it happened.
 He was also settled into his romantic relationship with his partner.
 He was in excellent shape financially.<br/><br/>
 In fact, he gave up one of his two roles: research or clinical medicine (I don't recall which) in order to spend more time with his child.